Grendel (novel): Film adaptations

+In 2024 The Jim Henson Company announced that it was developing a live-action adaptation, directed by Robert D. Krzykowsi, with the title character being voiced by Jeff Bridges.
+The film also stars Dave Bautista as Beowulf, Bryan Cranston as King Hrothgar, Thomasin McKenzie as Queen Wealhtheow, Aiden Turner as Unferth, Sam Elliott as the voice of The Dragon, and T-Bone Burnett playing The Shaper and providing songs.
+John Sayles will be the executive producer.

 Musical adaptations

 Rock

-In 1982, the British neo-progressive rock band Marillion recorded a 17-minute opus entitled "Grendel" that was based on the book.
+In 1982, the British neo-prog band Marillion recorded a 17-minute opus entitled "Grendel" that was based on the book.
 The song was initially released as a B-side to the 12-inch version of their first single, "Market Square Heroes" (now out of print).
 The song was also released on the compilation album B'Sides Themselves and the two-disc remastered version of their first album, Script for a Jester's Tear.

 The American alternative rock band Sunny Day Real Estate recorded a song called "Grendel" that was based on the book and appeared on its 1994 first album, Diary.

 Opera

 On June 8, 2006, an opera based on the novel was premiered at the Los Angeles Opera.
 The score was composed by Elliot Goldenthal, with a libretto by Julie Taymor and J. D. McClatchy.
 Taymor also directed the piece.
 The part of Grendel was sung by the bass-baritone Eric Owens, the dragon by the mezzo-soprano Denyce Graves, the Shaper by the tenor Richard Croft, Wealtheow by the soprano Laura Claycomb and Unferth by the tenor Jay Hunter Morris.
 Beowulf, a dancing role, was performed by Desmond Richardson.
 The opera was produced in New York City during summer 2006 at the New York State Theater as part of the Lincoln Center Festival.